Use our free online life balance wheel to do a wheel of life assessment to help you restore the balance in your life

 This includes your contribution to society, volunteer work, or donations to causes that you believe in.

 We are all creative beings.
 We were created with purpose and with our own individual qualities that make us unique, which means we are all creative in our own ways.
-There are endless benefits of taking time out of your day to express your creativity (source).
+There are endless benefits to taking time out of your day to express your creativity (source).
 Having a creative outlet helps you deal with anxiety and stress, gives you a sense of purpose, and helps make space to overcome obstacles.
 For some people, despite the benefits of creativity, this will not be a category they consider adding to their wheel of life.
 For others, creativity is something they need to live a full life.
 Creative people often need a creative outlet in order to feel calm and fulfilled.

 Oprah Winfrey uses 12 values in her wheel of life instead of areas of life as is more commonly used.
 Oprah’s Life Planner, The Life You Want starts with a wheel of life with 12 sections.
 There is one value in each section.
 Each section of the planner is devoted to each of the values.
 These are the 12 values that Oprah considers essential to expanding our heart space and allowing us to step into the fullness of our authentic selves.